Wultyc/loggerw/README.md

 ...
 [2021-02-21T17:04:36+00:00] [INFO] [SERVICE_END] "::1 http GET / 200 {\n \"header\": \"{\\\"x-powered-by\\\":\\\"Express\\\",\\\"x-request\\\":\\\"d0157889-8633-47b5-80a2-2e8573adf535\\\"}\",\n \"body\": \"\\\"Hello World!\\\"\"\n}"
 ```
-This middleware make 2 logs: Adapter Start and Adapter End
+This middleware make 2 logs: Service Start and Service End
-- Adapter Start: Log the information that reach the application such as IP address, protocol, HTTP verb, endpoint, query params, request headers and body.
+- Service Start: Log the information that reach the application such as IP address, protocol, HTTP verb, endpoint, query params, request headers and body.
-- Adapter End: Log the information that reach the application such as IP address, protocol, HTTP verb, endpoint, response status code, headers and body.
+- Service End: Log the information that reach the application such as IP address, protocol, HTTP verb, endpoint, response status code, headers and body.

 #### General use logger
 Besides express, you can create your own logs based on generic logs and adapters